 Where it is reasonable and practical to do so, APRIL will collect personal information about you only from you.
-However, APRIL may collect personal information from other sources where necessary to perform APRIL’s functions and activities, including situations such as R&D grant applications, management of R&D projects and dissemination and commercialisation of the results of R&D.
+However, APRIL may collect personal information from other sources where necessary to perform APRIL’s functions and activities, including situations such as R&D, Education and Training and Commercialisation grant applications, the management of such projects, and dissemination and commercialisation of the results of such projects.

 Australian Privacy Principle 4—dealing with unsolicited personal information